solidoss/solidframe/libraries/frame/ipc/README.md

 * Buffer oriented message serialization engine.
 This means that the messages gets serialized (marshaled) one fixed sized buffer (e.g. 4KB) at a time.
 This further enables sending messages that are bigger than the system memory (e.g. a message with a 100GB file).
 * Message multiplexing.
 Multiple messages from the send queue are sent in parallel on the same connection.
 This means for example that one can send multiple small messages while also sending one (or more) huge message(s) like the one above.
 * Support for buffer level compression.
 The library can compress (using a pluggable algorithm) a buffer before writing it on the socket.
+* Able to limit the number of pending connections - if a name resove returns 100 IP addresses, it does not create as many connections.
+* Scale up the number of connections based on the number of messages on queue and up to a configurable limit
+* Rescale up after a network failure
+* Messages can be any of:
+	* synchronous: all synchronous messages are sent one after another.
+	* one_shot: only tries once to send the message
+	* idempotent: will try resending the message until either successfully sent or, in case the message awaits a response, until a response was received.
+* By default, the IPC engine will try resend a message if not started to be sent.
+If a message started to be sent and the connection close will be rescheduled for sending ONLY if it is idempotent otherwise will be completed with error.

 ### Basic protocol functionality